phodsman/Joint-Savings-Account-Smart-Contract/README.md

 ## Technologies

 This program was written in Solidity 0.5.0.
-It can be run in Remix IDE and can interact with an example simulated Ethereum network by Ganache.
+It can be run in Remix IDE.

 ## Installation Guide

-Please compile and run the program in Remix IDE.
+Please compile and deploy the contract in Remix IDE.

 ## Usage

-Addresses from Ganache must be inputted into the deployed smart contract.
+Addresses supplied by Remix IDE with Javascript VM may be used to test this application.

 ## Contributors
 This program was written by Preston Hodsman based on a request from Trilogy Education Services, a 2U, Inc.